NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/librarian-guide.rst

     - A list of exceptions and their detail (if there are exceptions).
     - A list of files:
         - sipFiles - the files included in the SIP.
-        - thumbnailPageFiles - the files used in the thumbnail page jpeg.
         - valid files - a list of all valid files.
         - invalid files - a list of all invalid files.
         - ignored files - a list of all ignored files.